Cover Image

 You'll never create just a single icon.
 You always design a set.
 To make your set uniform, you will need a grid.

 Define the safe zone and set keylines.
-Use a resulted grid as a template to solidify all your icon’s proportions and sizes.
+Use the resulting grid as a template to solidify all your icons' proportions and sizes.

 Iconography grid

-Use the same line width, corner radius, and fill style when designing your set.
-This will ensure your icons look brand unified and more recognizable.
+When designing your set, use the same line width, corner radius, and fill style.
+This will ensure your icons look brand-unified and more recognizable.

 Exmaple: Line thickness - 2px, corner radius - 3px;